he was born dead...

 “the glorious, splendorous, celestial and immutable colors of love have the profound capacity and immensity to blanket every visible and invisible frailty.”

-The preparatory drawings for this painting were concluded when Nya′ was thirteen years old on a wooden panel that was used as a door to the chicken pen.
+The preparatory drawings for this painting were concluded in Nya's imagination when he was nine years old.
 What is endearing about the painting, consummated nine years later, is the artist’s resounding aptitude to limn the vulnerability and naiveté of the baby and dexterously juxtapose it with the stern features of a maturating man who seems cognizant of the imminent adversities related to his assignment as an artist.

 Another work inspired by “motherhood” and executed using a set of antecedent preparatory sketches and notes is “Retired Composer.”